xhafan/blog/_posts/2018-12-04-rewrite-a-legacy-application-using-ddd-tdd-.net-and-coreddd-library.md

     }
 }
 ```
 We will add a Chicago style TDD integration test for the controller `CreateNewShip` method, and later a London style TDD unit test as well so we can compare the two.
-Create a new .NET Core class library, add your favourite unit testing framework to it (for [NUnit](https://nunit.org/) and .NET Core, please follow this [article](https://github.com/nunit/docs/wiki/.NET-Core-and-.NET-Standard)), follow this [tutorial](https://github.com/xhafan/coreddd/wiki/Persistence-tests) to add CoreDdd support for entity persistence tests, and add the [Microsoft.AspNetCore.Mvc](https://www.nuget.org/packages/Microsoft.AspNetCore.Mvc/) nuget package into it.
+Add a new .NET Core class library project called _AspNetCoreMvcApp.IntegrationTests_, add your favourite unit testing framework to it (for [NUnit](https://nunit.org/) and .NET Core, please follow this [article](https://github.com/nunit/docs/wiki/.NET-Core-and-.NET-Standard)), follow this [tutorial](https://github.com/xhafan/coreddd/wiki/Persistence-tests) to add CoreDdd support for entity persistence tests, and add the [Microsoft.AspNetCore.Mvc](https://www.nuget.org/packages/Microsoft.AspNetCore.Mvc/) nuget package into it.
 Add *create new ship* test:
 ```c#
 [TestFixture]
 public class when_creating_new_ship